Derek Winnert

-It has been remade twice, but the original super-charged 1974 action crime thriller The Taking of Pelham 123 is the real-deal business.
+The super-charged 1974 action crime thriller film The Taking of Pelham 123 is the real deal.
 Walter Matthau, Robert Shaw, Martin Balsam and Hector Elizondo are irreplaceable.

 It has been remade twice, but director Joseph Sargent’s original super-charged 1974 action crime thriller The Taking of Pelham 123 [The Taking of Pelham One Two Three] is the real-deal business.
 Walter Matthau, Robert Shaw, Martin Balsam and Hector Elizondo are irreplaceable.